shervinea/cheatsheet-translation/fr/cs-229-linear-algebra.md

 **32. Symmetric decomposition ― A given matrix A can be expressed in terms of its symmetric and antisymmetric parts as follows:**

-&#10230; Décomposition symmétrique ― Une matrice donnée A peut être exprimée en termes de ses parties symétrique et antisymétrique de la manière suivante :
+&#10230; Décomposition symétrique ― Une matrice donnée A peut être exprimée en termes de ses parties symétrique et antisymétrique de la manière suivante :

 <br>